 I think I might be on a fitness kick.
 I’m down with eating healthy, pilates has become an old hat, the gym is becoming more of a frequent place for me to hang, and I’m motivated to look as best as humanly possible; I guess that’s what California living does to you (?)

-Add spinning to my list of new physical activity.
+Add spinning to my list of new physical activity and you can view more about it from this post.
 Yes, I’m talking spinning, the crazy cycling class everyone has at least HEARD thanks to the blaring house music, screaming people, and sweaty smells that permeate each gym and/or studio.
 For some reason all these things appealed to me and I wanted to try it.
 The deafening techno-pop music wasn’t an issue because I used to work at Abercrombie, the screaming people would hopefully be drowned out, so it was just the dank sweatiness I had to overcome.

 I walked into my first inaugural spin class and could not for the life of me figure out how to move the bike.
 Good thing I had been lifting because I basically had to pick it up (I’m sure it only weighed 300 lbs) to move it across the room.
 I heard snickering in the background; obviously everyone thought I was a complete idiot but no one bothered to tell me the bike had wheels.
 Thanks, ya schmucks.

 After hopping on and fastening my feet to the pedals, I started to look at my competition.
 The other students in the room were an eclectic mix of overweight soccer-mom, old dudes trying to relive their fitness glory days, and 20-somethings like myself who wanted to look dead sexy.
 There was this cute Asian girl though (she was actually probably in her 40s, but she’s Asian so she looked 19 and amazing) in the corner who was SO READY she scared me.